esoinila/react-asp-net/README.md

-## Hosting React webste from ASP .NET Core
+## Hosting React website from ASP .NET Core

 This is a project to test how to host a React website from ASP .NET Core.